Arka1803/MAARS_RT/Readme.md

 ```
 * The experimental parameters such as attack-effective windows (AEW), attack and victim task IDs and sampling rate of victim task will be different for each task set.
 The output is a CSV file that is stored in the main/data/inferability_ratio with the name IR_[file_name].csv

-* Fig.7 experimental data plotes are given in \plotting\matlab directory.
+* Fig.7 experimental data plots are given in \plotting\matlab directory.

 ```bash
 Execute the .m files inside
 >FP_rand.m
 >MAARS.m
 ```
 # Publication

 The corresponding paper has been accepted at ICCPS in CPS-IOT Week 2025.